gbrammer/scaleway-dja/processor-instance/README.md

 ../connect_to_scw_instance worker00
 ```

-## jupyter
+## Jupyter

-Connect to the instance and launch the jupyter server.
-Then run the following to map the remote port to a local port, e.g., ``8898``.
+1. Connect to the instance with the command above and launch the jupyter server (``$ launch_labserver``).
+2. Run the following locally to map the remote jupyterlab port (8888) to a local port, e.g., 8898.

 ```bash
 ../connect_to_scw_instance worker00 8898